12 Step Programme - Detox Plus London UK | Drug & Alcohol Treatment

 Many rehab clinics and addiction professionals also recommend the benefits of family members and those closest to the addict regularly attending such groups.

-While we would reinforce that the 12 step is not a substitute for professional medicine, treatment and therapy, it does assist numerous individuals in maintaining recovery from active addiction.
+While we would reinforce that the 12 steps are not a substitute for professional medicine, treatment and therapy, it does assist numerous individuals in maintaining recovery from active addiction.

-As a support group with no dues or fees to pay, members are free to come and go as they please, 12 Step works best for those highly motivated to change.
+As a support group with no dues or fees to pay, members are free to come and go as they please.
+The 12-step program works best for those highly motivated to change.

 While 12 Step works for many, some individuals do not best suit or require a more comprehensive form of professional treatment to assist them in stopping alcohol or drugs first.